achow5/CMPM163Labs/README.md

 Answers to 24:

 uv formula:
 a.
+given the width of the grid:
-The conversion formula is x = 8u
+The conversion formula is x = (width-1)u i.e. in this grid x = 7u

 b.
+given the height of the grid:
-The conversion formula is y = 8 - 8v
+The conversion formula is y = (height - 1) - (height - 1)v
+i.e. in this grid y = 7 - 7v

 c.
 The color would be white due to rounding the coordinates up to get the nearest approximation.